gh0st42/PONS/README.md

   - optionally: fluctuating from contact plan
 - simulated user applications
 - tools
-  - `netedit-tk` for generating graphml topologies
+  - `netedit` for generating graphml topologies
   - `ponsanim` for generating animated gifs and mp4 from graphml topologies with a contact plan or event logs

 ## Requirements